Congressional Democrats push resolution that says hospitals must provide emergency abortions

 The AP's reports found violations involving pregnant women across the country, including in states like California and Washington which do not have abortion bans.
 But there was also an immediate spike in the number of complaints involving pregnant women who were denied care in states like Texas after the U.S. Supreme Court overturned Roe v.
 Wade in 2022.

-The story of one Black woman who was charged with a felony after miscarrying at home because an Ohio emergency room would not terminate her non-viable pregnancy prompted Rep. Emilia Sykes, D-Ohio, to introduce the resolution Thursday.
+The story of one Black woman who was charged with a felony after miscarrying at home, prompted Rep. Emilia Sykes, D-Ohio, to introduce the resolution Thursday.
+Ohio doctors would not terminate her non-viable pregnancy because of the state's abortion law at the time.

 “Let me be clear: women should be able to access reproductive health care for when they need it, whenever they need it but especially if they are in a life or death situation.”